Saikatsinha007/pubmed_article_search/README.md

-# **PubMed Article Search**
+# 🌟 **PubMed Article Search**

-This project is a PubMed search and retrieval tool that allows users to filter articles by author and topic, and export the results to a CSV file.
-The tool is designed for researchers and data analysts who require quick and precise access to PubMed articles with user-defined filters.
+🔍 **PubMed Article Search** is a tool that allows users to search and retrieve PubMed articles, filter by author and topic, and export the results to a CSV file.
+It is ideal for researchers and data analysts who need precise and filtered access to PubMed data.

 ---

-## **Project Structure**
+## 📁 **Project Structure**

 ```plaintext
 pubmed-article-search/